Contents

 You can receive a free eye test in Scotland and you may be eligible for an NHS-funded voucher towards the cost of glasses or contact lenses.
 You can find further guidance on this here.

-You can also apply for help with healthcare costs under the Low Income Scheme.
-You should first complete a HC1 form.
-It will then be determined whether you can afford to pay towards the cost of your treatment, and if so, how much.
-If you are eligible for help, you will receive a certificate.
+You can apply for help with treatment costs under the Low Income Scheme.
+You need to fill in a HC1 form, and the scheme will then determine whether you can afford to pay towards the cost of your treatment, and if so, how much.
+If you are eligible for help, you receive a certificate.
 You need to reapply for this every year.
-You can get more information about help with health costs by phoning the helpline on 0300 330 1343.

-International Students and Healthcare in Scotland
+International students and healthcare in Scotland

 If you are studying full-time in Scotland you can receive healthcare through the NHS from the day you arrive until one month after your course finishes.
 You could also receive NHS healthcare if you are working and studying part-time.
 You can find further information on registering for NHS services as an international student here.